sulu/sulu-docs/bundles/media/properties-provider.rst

 Media Properties Provider
 =========================

-The media properties provider will provide data for a given file.
-Sulu will use the provided data to save it to the Media FileVersion object so a developer can access it in there twig templates or apis.
+Media properties providers are used to gather data for a given file.
+Sulu will save the provided properties to the respective FileVersion entity which can be accessed in twig templates and PHP code.

 Sulu is shipped with the following providers:

 Image Properties Provider
 -------------------------

-The ``ImagePropertiesProvider`` works for every image which is supported by your used :doc:`imagine adapter <imagine-adapter>`.
+The ``ImagePropertiesProvider`` works for every image which is supported by the configured :doc:`imagine adapter <imagine-adapter>` and provides the ``width`` and ``height`` of an image.
-It will provide the ``width`` and ``height`` of a image this can be used in CSS to provide placeholder images or other kind of things.
+This information can be used in CSS to provide placeholder images or other kind of things.

 Video Properties Provider
 -------------------------